Rickwood Field: Construction and opening

+1910s–1940s

+The Alabama Crimson Tide played many home games at Rickwood Field between 1912 and 1927.
+The Tide had played home games on The Quad from 1893 to 1914, and built University Field in 1915.
+Rickwood's larger capacity enabled the Tide to sell more tickets and play before bigger crowds until Denny Stadium opened in 1929.

-Rickwood Field also hosted college football games.
-From 1912 to 1927 the Alabama Crimson Tide played its Birmingham home dates in Rickwood.
-In 1921 the outfield fence was damaged in a tornado and quickly rebuilt.
-In 1924–1927 the infield bleachers were covered with a steel-framed roof designed by Denham, VanKeuren & Denham, Architects of Birmingham.
-Shortly after, In 1928 a new Mission style entry structure with offices was built to the designs of Paul Wright & Co., Engineers of Birmingham.
+In 1921, the outfield fence was damaged in a tornado and quickly rebuilt.
+During 1924 to 1927, the infield bleachers were covered with a steel-framed roof designed by Denham, VanKeuren & Denham, Architects of Birmingham.
+Shortly after, in 1928, a new Mission style entry structure with offices was built to the designs of Paul Wright & Co., Engineers of Birmingham.
 A new concrete outfield wall replaced the original fence.

-In 1931 in the first game of the Dixie Series championship, Birmingham's 43-year-old Ray Caldwell outpitched 22-year-old Dizzy Dean, who had guaranteed a win.
-The Barons won the series 4 games to 3.
-In 1936 four monumental steel-frame light towers designed and fabricated by the Truscon Steel Company of Youngstown, Ohio were erected, allowing for night games.
+In 1931, in the first game of the Dixie Series championship, Birmingham's 43-year-old Ray Caldwell outpitched 22-year-old Dizzy Dean, who had guaranteed a win.
+The Barons won the series, 4 games to 3.
+In 1936, four monumental steel-frame light towers designed and fabricated by the Truscon Steel Company of Youngstown, Ohio, were erected, allowing for night games.

 In 1938, Woodward sold the park to Ed Norton, a local businessman.
-In 1940 Norton sold it to the Cincinnati Reds.
-At that time new outfield fences were built inside the original walls to reduce the field dimensions.
+In 1940, Norton sold it to the Cincinnati Reds.
+At that time, new outfield fences were built inside the original walls to reduce the field dimensions.
 G. J. Jebeles of Birmingham purchased the park in 1944.
 A ladies' rest room was added and the outfield fence reduced again in 1948.
-In 1949 ownership changed hands again, going to a partnership of Al DeMent, Al Belcher, and Rufus Lackey.
+In 1949, ownership changed hands again, going to a partnership of Al DeMent, Al Belcher, and Rufus Lackey.
 They added a small restaurant in the entrance building in 1950 and installed additional box seats, necessitating the relocations of the dugouts farther down the baselines.
-In 1958 Belcher gained a majority share and control of the park.
-In 1964 General Manager Glynn West purchased 1000 wooden seats from New York City's Polo Grounds and installed them at the park.
-Belcher sold Rickwood Field in 1966 to the City of Birmingham, but retained a lease for the remainder of that year.
+In 1958, Belcher gained a majority share and control of the park.